 - (a) Rated Debt security rating shall be used and where no such rating is available the rating of the issuing company or the body corporate shall be applicable.
 In case of more than one rating, the most conservative publicly available rating shall be used. - Investment Grade (credit rating of BBB and above) - Non-Investment Grade - i.
 Performing Assets - ii.
-Non-Performing Assets (issuer delays an interest/principal payment) - (b) Non-rated issue where neither the debt security nor the debt issuing company or the body corporate is rated shall be classified as non-rated - An internal rating shall be assigned by MUPFAP and such rating shall be a notch below the rating of a comparable issue/issuer rating in the same sector/industry.
+Non-Performing Assets (issuer delays an interest/principal payment) - (b) Non-rated issue where neither the debt security nor the debt issuing company or the body corporate is rated shall be classified as non-rated - An internal rating shall be assigned by MUPFAP and such rating shall be a notch below the rating of a comparable issue/issuer rating in the same sector/industry. - If a comparable issue/issuer is also not available, the issue shall be treated below investment grade and valued as elaborated in "valuation of non-investment grade debt securities" mentioned below in Chapter 2,

-78SECP Circular No. 33 of 2012 dated October 24, 2012
+94SECP Circular No. 33 of 2012 dated October 24, 2012